-Who processes a criminal record check is dependent on the role
+Who processes a criminal record check is dependent on the role:

-- 5.1.
-Staff or volunteers (for book shops or in office): checks will be managed through the People Team, who will raise the request through AIUK'S criminal record checks provider. - 5.2.
+Colleagues or volunteers (for book shops or in office): checks will be managed through the People Team, who will raise the request through AIUK'S criminal record checks provider.

 AIUK Trust and Section Board members: checks will be managed by the Company Secretary, who will raise requests through AIUK'S criminal record checks provider.

-5.3.
-Activists (performing a role for a staff lead project/program): checks will be managed by the relevant staff team who work with the activists, e.g. the Community Organising Team or Human Rights Education Team, who will raise the request through AIUK'S criminal record checks provider.
+Activists (performing a role for a colleagues led project/program): checks will be managed by the relevant colleagues who work with the activists, e.g. the Community Organising Team or Human Rights Education Team, who will raise the request through AIUK'S criminal record checks provider.